 Outreach means those Department activities conducted in the community to make the community aware of the philosophy of the Department, the variety of social services offered by the Department, the ways to obtain Department services, and the Department's desire to work in conjunction with other community resources and agencies to meet clients' needs.
 Outreach activity provides a way for the Department to identify existing resources, duplications and gaps in services, and unmet service needs in the community.

-Partner means a non-Department entity that is providing cash contributions to a provider, which, when joined with Department funds, result in funding the total cost of one or more services which are provided by a provider.addiction to drug at birth Preadoptive Parent means a person approved by the Department to be an adoptive parent in accordance with 110 CMR 7.200 et seq.
+Partner means a non-Department entity that is providing cash contributions to a provider, which, when joined with Department funds, result in funding the total cost of one or more services which are provided by a provider.

+Person with a Disability means any person who:

+(a) has a physical or mental impairment which substantially limits one or more of such person's major life activities,

+(b) has a record of such an impairment, or

+(c) is regarded as having such an impairment.

+Physical Injury means

+(a) death; or

+(b) fracture of a bone, a subdural hematoma, burns, impairment of any organ, and any other such nontrivial injury; or

+(c) soft tissue swelling or skin bruising depending upon such factors as the child's age, circumstances under which the injury occurred, and the number and location of bruises; or

+(d) exposure to harmful patterns of substance use; or

+(e) failure to thrive.

+Preadoptive Parent means a person approved by the Department to be an adoptive parent in accordance with 110 CMR 7.200 et seq.

 Pre-adoptive Parent Applicant means a person who has applied to be an adoptive parent and meets the eligibility criteria established by 110 CMR 7.100 and 7.200.